ABOUT US

 The Farmer's Friend

 Bag Balm was quickly known as a must-have on local dairy farms.
-To expand his line of farm-friendly products, John Norris launched Horse Tonic, Kow Kare and other cattle cure-alls.
+To expand his line of farm-friendly products, John Norris launched Horse Tonic, Tack Master and other cattle cure-alls.

 1930s